Brookdale Wave

 Until recently, osteoporosis, a condition in which the bones become brittle and fragile from loss of tissue, was considered an inevitable part of the aging process.
 Thankfully, there are now some innovative therapies, some of which may further increase bone mass, thereby cutting down the fracture risk in older adults.

 Current medications for osteoporosis either slow the loss of bone breakdown or increase the rate of new bone formation.
-But these treatments can have serious side effects, so it's worth putting effort into prevention of the
+But these treatments can have serious side effects, so it's worth putting effort into prevention.

 Who's at risk?